How do I add a collaborator guest account to my site?

 Removing a Collaborator

-You can remove collaborators at any time by visiting MyPressable, selecting the site you’d like to remove the collaborator from, clicking the Connectionsmenu and then the Collaborators section.
-Under the “Actions” drop-down, you can find the “Delete” option.
+You can remove collaborators at any time by visiting MyPressable, selecting the site you’d like to remove the collaborator from, clicking the Collaborators menu.
+Under the Actions drop-down, you can find the Delete option.

 If the user no longer requires Administrator access in your WP Admin but you’d still like to keep their content assigned to their user, you can change their role to a Subscriber role in the WP Admin of the site: